 Consumption of blueberries and strawberries has a protective effect on brain function, delaying cognitive decline by as much as 2.5 years and improving sleep quality due to their melatonin content.
 Blueberries also have been shown to improve memory.

-Other remarkable effects include enhanced athletic recovery (see also here), preventing Alzheimer’s disease, stroke, and GERD acid reflux heartburn, and relief from visual fatigue.
+Other remarkable effects include enhanced athletic recovery and reduced muscle soreness, preventing Alzheimer’s disease, stroke, and GERD acid reflux heartburn, and relief from visual fatigue.
 Cranberries in particular may reduce dental plaque formation and prevent recurring bladder infections.
 Açai berries may promote immune function and relieve arthritic pain.

 Organic berries appear preferable.
 And the more berries we eat, the more benefit you derive.
 Indian gooseberries may be effective in treating diabetes, cancer cell growth and invasion, but avoid Ayurvedic preparations such as triphala, because of heavy metal contamination.
-Rosehips (the berry of the rose plant) have been found to reduce osteoarthritis pain.
+Rosehips have been found to reduce osteoarthritis pain.

 Berries do not create an insulin spike even though they contain a lot of fructose, and fructose does not have the same harmful effects as high fructose corn syrup or table sugar.
 So remember to include berries in your diet–they are so very healthy and economical.